BertoGz/mobile-flashcards/README.md

 ### Prerequisites

-This project was developed for IOS in mind and has only been tested on an IOS SIMULATOR
+This project was developed with Expo for IOS and has only been tested on an IOS SIMULATOR.
+Download the expo app to use on phone, or Xcode to use with the simulator

 ### screenshots